table of contents

 Summer: Stem, flowers.

-The flavour of this fiery-looking plant has been described as mildly sweet like a cucumber or asparagus.3 The shoots can be cooked like asparagus.4 The leaves and stem can be lightly boiled or steamed like spinach.
+The flavour of this fiery-looking plant has been described as mildly sweet like a cucumber or asparagus.
+The shoots can be cooked like asparagus.
+The leaves and stems can be lightly boiled or steamed like spinach.

-Rosebay willowherb has ninety times more vitamin A and four times more vitamin C than oranges.5
+Rosebay willowherb has ninety times more vitamin A and four times more vitamin C than oranges.

-Few records exist of the herb’s use in folk medicine in Britain, but it was used in Europe and America, especially for skin complaints, whooping cough in children, asthma and stomach disorders.4
+Few records exist of the herb’s use in folk medicine in Britain, but it was used in Europe and America, especially for skin complaints, whooping cough in children, asthma and stomach disorders.

-In modern herbals, its properties are often listed as astringent, antidiarrhoeic, demulcent (soothing and anti-inflammatory), haemostatic (stops bleeding) and mildly antimicrobial.7
+In modern herbals, its properties are often listed as astringent, antidiarrhoeic, demulcent (soothing and anti-inflammatory), haemostatic (stops bleeding) and mildly antimicrobial.

-Fireweed is such as a good source of nectar that US beekeepers sometimes follow loggers with their hives.4 Fireweed honey is said to be light-coloured and finely flavoured.
+Fireweed is such as a good source of nectar that US beekeepers sometimes follow loggers with their hives.
+Fireweed honey is said to be light-coloured and finely flavoured.

-The plant’s tannins might aggravate constipation, gastric ulcers, inflammatory conditions and anaemia.9 Consult your health advisor before use.
+The plant’s tannins might aggravate constipation, gastric ulcers, inflammatory conditions and anaemia.
+Consult your health advisor before use.

 There is little information about the plant’s safety during pregnancy and when breastfeeding.

-- Facciola, S. (1998) Cornucopia II: A Source Book of Edible Plants.
-Vista, CA: Kampong Publications.
+Facciola S. Cornucopia II: A Source Book of Edible Plants.
+Kampong Publications; 1998.